mac-dsl/AnomalyDriftDetection/data/README.md

 1) Connect to the Zurich server: `ssh <macid>@zurich.cas.mcmaster.ca` (replacing "`<macid>`" with your login for Zurich).
 2) Install conda on the root directory.
 You can do this by [downloading the Linux installer](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) locally, copying the installer to the server (`scp <conda installer filepath> <macid>@zurich.cas.mcmaster.ca:anaconda3`), and following the installation instructions from the download link.
 3) Create an environment using Python 3.8.18 in conda by running the following command: `conda create -n <myenv> python=3.8.18` (replacing `<myenv>` with your chosen name for the environment).
+4) Activate the conda environment created in the previous step (`conda activate <myenv>`).
+Install the packages in `requirements.txt` using pip (`pip install -r requirements.txt`).
-4) Install `ipykernel` to use the environment with Jupyter Notebooks by running `conda install -c anaconda ipykernel`.
+5) Install `ipykernel` to use the environment with Jupyter Notebooks by running `conda install -c anaconda ipykernel`.
 Run `python -m ipykernel install --user --name=<myenv>` to install a notebook kernel using this enviornment.

 After completing these steps, you should be able to open one of the notebooks listed above and select the kernel that you just created to run the code.